-The Kitzbühel Alps extend in the Austrian provinces Tyrol and Salzburg.
+The Kitzbühel Alps, called Kitzbüheler Alpen in German, extend in the Austrian provinces Tyrol and Salzburg

 Image gallery: Kitzbühel Alps

-Trails: The mountain chain of the Kitzbühel Alps is characterised by rugged peaks and is perfect for hiking and skiing, as there are several large skiing regions in this area.
-Also a numerous alpine pastures and taverns characterise this area.
-Enjoy exploring the landscape!
+Trails: The mountain chain of the Kitzbühel Alps, characterised by rugged peaks, is perfect for hiking and skiing, as there are several large skiing regions in this area.
+One of them is the Hahnenkamm Skiing Area with the "Streif", presumably the most famous ski slope worldwide.
+In between there are numerous alpine pastures and cosy ski huts, which invite you to a stop.